Madelene/100-days-of-code/log.md

 **Thoughts:**
 - Just arrived to a cafe with headphones.
 Here we go!
 - Felt like I made some progress.
 Learned a lot!

+### Day 38: February 5, 2018 Monday

+** Today's Progress**:
+- Worked with the CSV Module in Python and got it to print the data to a new CSV!
+- Had issue with unicode errors (next goal)

+**Thoughts:**
+- Progress today!
+One more step until this python challenge can be turned in!